MirageNet/Mirage/doc/Articles/Guides/GameObjects/Lifecycle.md

 # Start Local Player

-If the object spawned is the [player object](SpawnPlayer.md),  the event <xref:Mirage.NetworkIdentity.OnStartLocalPlayer>
+If the object spawned is the [character object](SpawnPlayer.md),  the event <xref:Mirage.NetworkIdentity.OnStartLocalPlayer>
 is invoked.
 Subscribe to this event by using `AddListener` or adding your method in the event in the inspector